FredKSchott/snowpack/docs/01-introduction.md

 ### What is Snowpack?

 <div class='notification'>
-Snowpack lets you build web apps faster by replacing your traditional app bundler during development.
-No bundling means instant startup time and faster updates on every save.
+Snowpack helps you build web apps faster by replacing your traditional app bundler during development.
+No bundling means less unnecessary tooling, instant dev startup time and faster updates on every save.
+<br/><br/>
+When you're ready to deploy your site, Snowpack automatically optimizes and bundles your assets for production.
 </div>

 ### Key Features